Projectionsz/worlds-documentation/docs/monetization/Monetization.md

 ## Description
 Learn how to build a robust and ethical monetization strategy directly into your world's design.
 This guide goes beyond simply explaining the tools; it provides a strategic framework with actionable steps for turning your creative vision into a successful business.

-We will start by architecting a balanced in-world economy and defining your world's "Core Loop"—the fundamental gameplay cycle that establishes inherent value in your world's items.
-From there, we will provide a detailed walkthrough of the official monetization tools, including a step-by-step guide to setting up your first In-World Purchase (IWP), which is the system that allows you to sell digital items to players.
+We will start by architecting a balanced in-world economy and defining your world's "Core Loop" the fundamental gameplay cycle that establishes inherent value in your world's items.
+From there, we will provide a detailed walkthrough of the official monetization tools and bonus requirements.

-You'll also learn advanced strategies for pricing and sales, including how to identify and cater to different player spending habits—from casual buyers ("Minnows") to dedicated supporters ("Whales").
+You'll also learn advanced strategies for pricing and sales, including how to identify and cater to different player spending habits from casual buyers to dedicated supporters.
 Finally, we will cover how to use key metrics and analytics to test, refine, and optimize your strategy for long-term success.

 ## Learning Objectives
 By reading and reviewing this guide, you will be able to: